aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never wear your best pants when you go to fight for freedom.
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Tue Dec 14 05:05:24 2021
+Last update: Wed Dec 15 05:05:56 2021